nashimc/1D_LinearConvection/README.md

 # 1D_LinearConvection
- First step to "12 steps to Navier-Stokes" - Lorena Barba
+ First step of "12 steps to Navier-Stokes" - Lorena Barba